Schools and education

 Coordinated Admission Consultation

-In line with the School Admissions Code 2021, we hold a coordinated admission consultation on behalf of schools within York and the School Admission Authorities.
-The consultation was held between Monday 4 October to Sunday 14 November.
-The consultation is now closed.
+In line with the School Admissions Code 2021, we hold a coordinated admission consultation on behalf of schools within York for whom City of York Council are the admission authority and some Multi Academy Trusts with schools in York.

 Some draft documents will apply to more than one school where the policy applies to Community and Voluntary Controlled schools and schools within a Multi Academy Trust.
 The schools to which the policy applies are listed in the policy.